 Forming a Chapter

-After bylaws are finalized and approved, the chapter should elect officers.
+After the bylaws approved, the chapter should elect officers.
 Conduct a ceremony to celebrate your new chapter and install the officers.
 Next, submit your petition for approval with your bylaws and officers’ contact information to your regional director.
-Your regional director will review the documentation, assist you in making any needed additions, and present your petition to the AAWCC board of directors at one of their two annual meetings (usually in April and October or November).
-When the board approves the chapter, the regional director will contact the chapter officers.
+Your regional director will review the documentation, assist you in making any needed additions, and present your petition to the AAWCC board of directors.
+When the board approves the chapter, your regional director will contact the chapter officers.

-*If you are reported as a local member, and your chapter submits the $10 fee, you will automatically be a national member as well.
+*If you are reported as a local member, you will automatically be a national member as well.